Ditectrev/DP-203/README.md

 - [x] Associate each cloned pipeline to an existing trigger.
 - [ ] Create a tumbling window trigger dependency for the trigger of PL1.
 - [ ] Modify the Concurrency setting of each pipeline.

-### You have an Azure Storage account and a data warehouse in Azure Synapse Analytics in the UK South region.
-You need to copy blob data from the storage account to the data warehouse by using Azure Data Factory.
-The solution must meet the following requirements: Ensure that the data remains in the UK South region at all times.
-Minimize administrative effort.
-Which type of integration runtime should you use?

-- [x] Azure integration runtime.
-- [ ] Azure-SSIS integration runtime.
-- [ ] Self-hosted integration runtime.

 ### You are designing a streaming data solution that will ingest variable volumes of data.
 You need to ensure that you can change the partition count after creation.
 Which service should you use to ingest the data?